-1. Introduction to CAD package: Settings, draw, modify tools, dimensioning and documentation 2.
-Construction of Conic Sections by General method 3.
-Orthographic projection: Principles, conventions, Projection of points 4.
-Projection of straight lines: Simple position, inclined to one plane 5.
-Projection of straight lines inclined to both the planes (without traces and mid-point) 6.
-Projection of planes: Perpendicular planes 7.
-Projection of planes: Oblique planes 8.
-Projection of solids: Simple position 9.
-Projection of solids: Inclined to one plane 10.
-Sections of solids: Prism, pyramid in simple position 11.
-Sections of solids: Cone and cylinder in simple position 12.
-Isometric projections and views 13.
+1. Introduction to CAD package: Settings, draw, modify tools, dimensioning, documentation and practice exercises using Auto CAD software.
+2. Construction of Conic Sections by General method.
+3. Orthographic projection: Principles, conventions, Projection of points 4.
+Projection of straight lines: Simple position, inclined to one plane & inclined to both the planes (without traces and mid-point) 5.
+Projection of planes: Perpendicular planes 6.
+Projection of planes: Oblique planes 7.
+Projection of solids: Simple position 8.
+Projection of solids: Inclined to one plane 9.
+Sections of solids: Prism, pyramid in simple position 10.
+Sections of solids: Cone and Cylinder in simple position 11.
+Isometric projections and views 12.
 Conversion of isometric views to orthographic projections and vice-versa.